Here are the top Institutional holders of Allegheny Technologies Incorporated (ATI) shares

 Allegheny Technologies Incorporated (ATI) Insider Activity

-A total of 40 insider transactions have happened at Allegheny Technologies Incorporated (ATI) in the last six months, with sales accounting for 26 and purchases happening 14 times.
-The most recent transaction is an insider sale by Davis Elliot S, the company’s Sr VP, GC, CCO and Secretary.
-SEC filings show that Davis Elliot S sold 15,200 shares of the company’s common stock on Mar 11 at a price of $22.50 per share for a total of $0.34 million.
-Following the sale, the insider now owns 0.19 million shares.
+A total of 42 insider transactions have happened at Allegheny Technologies Incorporated (ATI) in the last six months, with sales accounting for 28 and purchases happening 14 times.
+The most recent transaction is an insider sale by Kramer Kevin B, the company’s Sr. VP, CCMO.
+SEC filings show that Kramer Kevin B sold 10,000 shares of the company’s common stock on Mar 15 at a price of $22.00 per share for a total of $0.22 million.
+Following the sale, the insider now owns 0.16 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.